neperfepx/neper/docs/_sources/tutorials/morpho_statistics.rst.txt

 Generating a Tessellation from Statistical Cell Properties
 ==========================================================

-To go beyond the default Voronoi tessellation, statistical morphological properties for the cells can be specified as input, using option :option:`-morpho`.
-In this case, Neper uses a Laguerre tessellation (which can represent any tessellation comprised of convex cells, and therefore does not involve particular limitations) and optimized the attributes of its seeds until the specified input is reached [CMAME2018]_.
+Statistical morphological properties for the cells can be specified as input, using option :option:`-morpho`.
+In this case, instead of a Voronoi tessellation, Neper generates a Laguerre tessellation (which can represent any tessellation comprised of convex cells, and therefore does not involve particular limitations) by optimizing the attributes of its seeds until the specified input is reached [CMAME2018]_.

 .. note::